KarimOugueur/pokemon/README.md

 This project is the continuation of the tp1, we took the tp1 and we added features such as:
    *  Retrives all pokemons (here we get only 200 pokemons)
    *  Home page: search bar to look for a pokemon either with the name or ID.
-   *  Pokedex: display of all the pokemons, by clicking an pokemon we display     characteristics of each pokemo.
+   *  Pokedex: display of all the pokemons
+   *   Display the characteristics of each pokemon.

 # AngularApp